awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 ## Using Multiple Keys and Values<a name="reference_policies_multi-key-or-value-conditions"></a>

 For requests that include multiple values for a single key, you must enclose the conditions within brackets like an array \("Key2":\["Value2A", "Value2B"\]\)\.
 You must also use the `ForAllValues` or `ForAnyValue` set operators with the `StringLike` [condition operator](reference_policies_elements_condition_operators.md#Conditions_String)\.
 These qualifiers add set\-operation functionality to the condition operator so that you can test multiple request values against multiple condition values\.
-+ `ForAllValues` – Tests whether the entire set of request values matches the entire set of condition key values\.
-The condition returns true if all specified key values in the request match at least one value in the policy\.
-It also returns true if there is no matching key in the request, or if the key values resolve to an empty data set, such as an empty string\.
++ `ForAllValues` – Tests whether the value of every member of the request set is a subset of the condition key set\.
+The condition returns true if every key value in the request matches at least one value in the policy\.
+It also returns true if there are no keys in the request, or if the key values resolve to a null data set, such as an empty string\.
 + `ForAnyValue` – Tests whether at least one member of the set of request values matches at least one member of the set of condition key values\.
 The condition returns true if any one of the key values in the request matches any one of the condition values in the policy\.
-For no matching key or an empty dataset, the condition returns false\.
+For no matching key or a null dataset, the condition returns false\.

 Assume that you want to let John use a resource only if a numeric value *foo* equals either A or B, and another numeric value *bar* equals C\.
 You would create a condition block that looks like the following figure\.